On the spectral properties of non-selfadjoint discrete Schr\"odinger operators: Model and Main results

 Now, we define the resonances of the operator $\la$ near $z = 0$ and $z = 4$.
-We refer to Section \ref{resonances} for the details about the next definitions.
-In particular, the quantity $Ind_{\gamma}(\cdot)$ denotes the index w.r.t. a contour $\gamma$ and is defined by \eqref{eqa,2}. \begin{de} The resonances of the operator $\la$ near $0$ are the poles of the meromorphic extension of the resolvent $R_V(z)$, as introduced in Proposition \ref{p3,1}.
-The multiplicity of a resonance $z_{0} := z_0(k) = k^{2}$ is defined by
+We follow essentially the terminology and characterization of the resonances used in \cite[Sect.
+2 and 6]{bo} and refer to Section \ref{resonances} for more details.
+In particular, the quantity $Ind_{\gamma}(\cdot)$, which denotes the index w.r.t. a contour $\gamma$, is defined by \eqref{eqa,2} and the weighted resolvents $\mathcal{T}_{\bf V}(\cdot)$ are defined by \eqref{eq3,aa}.

+\begin{de} The resonances of the operator $\la$ near $0$ are the points $z$, which are the poles of the meromorphic extension of the resolvent $R_V(z)$, as introduced in Proposition \ref{p3,1}. \end{de}